 - 3 Pt Pay Day – Will a NBA Championship team score more than 15 3 pointers?

 - Stanley Cup Rumble – Will a known enforcer get more than 3 major penalties in the final game?

 Bookies likely offered the first prop bets in the late 1800s when baseball leagues formed in the USA.
 Early props were considered side bets.
 They were popular with casual gamblers.
 Serious bettors stuck with straight bets on the eventual winner.
 Prop bets later migrated to Las Vegas when the state legalized sports betting.

 Bookmaker William Hill popularized prop or “novelty” betting in the United Kingdom during the 1960s.
 Hill famously offered odds on the Moon landing and JR Ewing from the Dallas TV show.
 Both bets produced instant publicity and notoriety.

-Today offshore bookmakers like Bovada offer a bevy of exciting prop bets related to major sporting events and entertainment.
-Across the pond, European outfits like Paddy Power have made a name for themselves offering odds on the 2016 US Presidential Election.
+Some bookmakers offer a bevy of exciting prop bets related to major sporting events and entertainment.
+Across the pond, European outfits like Paddy Power have made a name for themselves offering odds on the US Presidential Election.

 - Proposition Bet

 - Novelty Bet

 - Fixed Odds Bet